2019 Advanced Training Course on Ocean Colour Remote Sensing:

-Early career scientists, including postdoctoral fellows and junior scientists from Asian countries have been invited to apply for this training course.
-Since this is an advanced training course, all trainees are required to have basic experience in using satellite ocean colour data.
-The course will be limited to 20 participants.
-In principal, participants are required to cover the cost of their own travel as well as local accommodation.
-A limited number of IOCCG scholarships will be available to cover international flights for students residing outside of China, subject to evaluation by a Selections Committee.
+Early career scientists, including postdoctoral fellows and junior scientists from Asian countries were invited to apply for this training course.
+Since this was an advanced training course, all trainees were required to have basic experience in using satellite ocean colour data.
+The course was limited to 20 participants.
+A limited number of IOCCG scholarships were available to cover international flights for students residing outside of China, subject to evaluation by a Selections Committee.

 Course Sponsors and Organizers

 - European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT)

 - State Key Laboratory of Satellite Ocean Environment Dynamics (SOED/SIO/MNR)

 - National Satellite Ocean Application Service (NSOAS, China)

 - Institute of Geographic Information Science/Zhejiang University (ZJU, China).

 Course Agenda, Invited Speakers and List of Students